 Wadsworth Jarrell (b.
-1929, Albany, GA) and Jae Jarrell (b.
-1935, Cleveland, OH) are founding members of AfriCOBRA (African Commune of Bad Relevant Artists).
+1929, Albany, GA) is a founding member of AfriCOBRA (African Commune of Bad Relevant Artists)*.
 AfriCOBRA, founded on the South Side of Chicago in 1968 by a collective of young Black artists, whose interest in Transnational Black Aesthetics led them to create one of the most distinctive visual voices in 20th Century American art.
-The characteristics of the classic AfriCOBRA look are vibrant “Kool-Aid” colors, bold text and positive images of Black people, essential to everyday life in the community from which the movement emerged.
-AfriCOBRA established a philosophical and aesthetic foundation for the Black Arts movement of the 1960s, and 70s.
-The founders’ vision has its roots in the streets, classrooms, studios, and living rooms of the South Side of Chicago, yet its impact has extended around the world, influencing artists such as Kerry James Marshall and Kehinde Wiley.
-Throughout their careers, Wadsworth, a painter, and Jae, a fashion designer, painter and sculptor have celebrated the struggles, strengths and beauty of African Americans in their art.
+The characteristic of the classic AfriCOBRA look are vibrant “Cool Ade” colors, bold text and positive images of Black people, essential to everyday life in the community from which the movement emerged.
+AfriCOBRA established a philosophical and aesthetic foundation for the Black Arts Movement of the 1960s and 70s.
+The founders’ vision has its roots in the streets, classrooms, studios and living rooms of the South Side, yet its impact has extended around the world, influencing artists such as Kerry James Marshall and Kehinde Wiley.
+Throughout his career, Wadsworth has celebrated the struggles, strengths and beauty of African Americans in his art.